SharePoint/sp-dev-docs/docs/general-development/how-to-support-and-convert-sharepoint-field-types-for-windows-phone-apps.md

-In  [How to: Implement business logic and data validation in a Windows Phone app for SharePoint 2013](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md), a validation routine was developed to verify the format or phone numbers provided by the user of a Windows Phone app.
+In  [How to: Implement business logic and data validation in a Windows Phone app for SharePoint](how-to-implement-business-logic-and-data-validation-in-a-windows-phone-app-for-s.md), a validation routine was developed to verify the format or phone numbers provided by the user of a Windows Phone app.
 To demonstrate custom data conversion, in the following code sample, we'll implement **get** and **set** functions to handle phone number data in a particular way and register those functions to be used in the Edit and New forms with the **Converter** class.